Scientific Committee on Antarctic Research: History

-At the International Council of Scientific Unions (ICSU)’s Antarctic meeting held in Stockholm from 9–11 September 1957, it was agreed that a committee should be created to oversee scientific research in Antarctica.
+At the International Council of Scientific Unions (ICSU)'s Antarctic meeting held in Stockholm from 9–11 September 1957, it was agreed that a committee should be created to oversee scientific research in Antarctica.
 At the time there were 12 nations actively conducting Antarctic research and they were each invited to nominate one delegate to join a Special Committee on Antarctic Research.
 The 12 nations were Argentina, Australia, Belgium, Chile, France, Japan, New Zealand, Norway, South Africa, United Kingdom, United States, and USSR.

 The Special Committee held its first meeting in the Hague from 3–6 February 1958 and elected its first Executive Committee - Ing.
-Gen. G. Laclavère as president, Professor K.E.
-Bullen as vice president, and Dr V. Schytt as secretary.
+Gen. Georges Laclavère (French) as president, Professor Keith Edward Bullen (British) as vice president, and Valter Schytt (Swedish) as secretary.
 A Finance Committee and three working groups were also formed at this meeting.

-The organisation’s name was later changed to the Scientific Committee on Antarctic Research.
+The organisation's name was later changed to the Scientific Committee on Antarctic Research.

 Structure

-SCAR is currently made up of 32 full member countries and 12 associate member countries.
+SCAR is currently made up of 35 full member countries, 11 associate member countries and 9 unions.
 Each full member country appoints a permanent delegate and an alternate delegate; associate member countries appoint just one delegate.
 The delegates meet every two years to decide on SCAR's strategic direction and which delegates to elect to the Executive Committee.

 The role of the Executive Committee is to work with the SCAR Secretariat (based at the Scott Polar Research Institute in Cambridge, England) to carry out decisions made by the Delegates.
 The Executive Committee is made up of a president, an immediate past-president, four vice-presidents and the executive director of SCAR.